-The school is successful in meeting this standard when it implements a collaborative and on-going process for improvement that aligns the school's philosophy, vision-mission, goals and objectives and curriculum goals with its size, function and community expectations for student performance.
+The school is successful in meeting this standard when it implements a collaborative and on-going data-driven process for improvement that aligns the school's philosophy, vision-mission, goals and objectives and curriculum goals with its size, function and community expectations for student performance, learning recovery and continuity.

-1. A system of on - going process for improvement that: - is aligned with the school vision - mission and curriculum goals\ 4 3 2 - responds to the school's size, function and community expectations for student 4 3 2 1 learning\ 4 3 1 2.
-An annual operational plan drawn from the three-year SSIP\ 2 and the standards -based school improvement plan\ 5.
-A system for communicating the content and over-all effectiveness and impact 4 3 2 1 0 results of the standards-based school improvement planning
+Standards of Compliance 1.
+A system of on - going process for improvement that: - is aligned with the school vision - mission and curriculum goals 4 3 2 1 0 - responds to the school's size, function and community expectations for learner performance 4 3 2 1 0 - includes contextualized strategies and interventions towards learning continuity and remediation, and learner's moral, socio-emotional 4 3 2 1 0 functioning, mental health and total well-being.
+2. An annual operational plan drawn from the Three-year SSIP 4 3 2 1 0 3.
+A system that utilizes formative and summative assessment results, learning intervention evaluation results, and other baseline and end-line 4 3 2 1 0 assessment data to guide school improvement planning 4.
+A system for collaboratively monitoring and evaluating the annual operational 4 3 2 1 0 plan and the Standards -based School Improvement Plan 5.
+A system for communicating the content and over-all effectiveness and impact 4 3 2 1 0 results of the Standards-based School Improvement Planning AREA RATING: